ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ~~~~~~~~~~~
 {: #fig-ead-req-authcred title="EAD item EAD_CRED_BY_VALUE."}

 This EAD item has no ead_value.
 When present in EAD_1, it requests the Responder's authentication credential by value in ID_CRED_R of message_2.
 When present in EAD_2, it requests the Initiator's authentication credential by value in ID_CRED_I of message_3.
 The EAD item is non-critical, i.e., it can be ignored by the receiving peer.
-It is OPTIONAL to implement.
+The EAD item is OPTIONAL to implement.

-Example: assuming ead\_label 15 and considering that this EAD item has no ead_value, the CBOR diagnostic notation of the non-critical EAD item is as follows:
+Example: assuming ead\_label 15, the non-critical EAD item is as follows:

 ~~~~~~~~~~~ cbor-diag
 15